v-fox/live_opensuse_hsf/README.md

 !Notes:
 -------
-⊙ Firefox is set up to use Tor by default. you can change that in its proxy settings or use Leechcraft's own webkit browser ⊙ yakuake, bluedevil, okular, kwrite and dolphin KDE apps are included for the lack of adequate analogues ⊙ there is also nm-applet from Gnome for the lack _of any_ analogues (_the only_ alternative is plasma-nm and it's plasma plugin, thus not available outside of KDE)
+⊙ Firefox is set up to use Tor by default. you can change that in its proxy settings or use Leechcraft's own webkit browser ⊙ yakuake, bluedevil, okular, kwrite, gwenview and dolphin KDE apps are included for the lack of adequate analogues ⊙ there is also nm-applet from Gnome for the lack _of any_ analogues (_the only_ alternative is plasma-nm and it's plasma plugin, thus not available outside of KDE)